narang99/blob-path/README.md

-blob-store is a library providing a simple interface to storing your files in a cloud agnostic fashion
+blob-path is a library providing a simple interface to storing your files in a cloud agnostic fashion

 # Features
 - Cloud-agnostic storage of files